andrewacashner/hearingfaithms/chapters/chapter-3.md

 > God, he satisfied God's wrath and vengeance by dying on the cross; and all his
 > goodness, which he poured out completely in order to give away his gifts to
 > us; "For he was made the son of men, so that he might make us sons of God,"
-> says St. Augustine.
+> says Saint Augustine.
 "He was born on the earth, so that man might be reborn
-> into heaven," as St. Gregory says.
+> into heaven," as Saint Gregory says.
-[@Lapide:Gospels19C, 50, on Matt.
-1:16:
+[@Lapide:Gospels19C, 50, on Mt 1:16:
 "q. d.
 Verbum caro factum est, Deus factus est homo, Filius Dei factus est Filius Virginis.
 Hoc, \[...\] fuit omnium Dei operum summum et maximum, ideoque illud stupuerunt et